TJ Friedl Player Props: Reds vs. Rockies

 TJ Friedl At The Plate

-- Friedl has 12 doubles, three triples, three home runs and 15 walks while batting .304.
+- Friedl is hitting .318 with 12 doubles, three triples, four home runs and 15 walks.

-- He has hit a home run in three games this year (6.0%), homering in 1.5% of his plate appearances.
+- Looking at the 51 games he has played this year, he's hit a long ball in four of them (7.8%), and in 2% of his trips to the dish.

-- In 15 games this year (30.0%), Friedl has picked up an RBI, and in four of those games (8.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Friedl has driven in a run in 16 games this year (31.4%), including five games with more than one RBI (9.8%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.